department-of-veterans-affairs/va.gov-team/platform/engineering/request-for-comment/2020-11-4-storybook-hosting.md

     command to copy the files over to avoid deleting Storybook
   - This will be the only directory which the Storybook deploy will copy files to
-- Deployment will happen at the end of a successful `master` branch build if there have been changes to the library
+- Deployment will happen at the end of a successful `main` branch build if there have been changes to the library
   - This means continual deployment, which is a deviation of the pattern we use for all other deploys